-Almost all of the 71.1 million outstanding shares of our Common Stock, inclusive of outstanding equity awards, as of June 30, 2019 are available for sale in the public market, either pursuant to Rule 144 under the Securities Act of 1933, as amended (the "Securities Act"), or an effective registration statement.
-In addition, pursuant to our current shelf registration statement on Form S-3, from time to time we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$6.8 million as of June 30, 2019.
+Almost all of the 73.5 million outstanding shares of our Common Stock, inclusive of outstanding equity awards, as of September 30, 2019 are available for sale in the public market, either pursuant to Rule 144 under the Securities Act of 1933, as amended (the "Securities Act"), or an effective registration statement.
+In addition, pursuant to our current shelf registration statement on Form S-3, from time to time we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$5.1 million as of September 30, 2019.
+A second amendment to a new registration statement was filed in June 2019.
+Common shares may also be sold under this shelf registration and we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$48.9 million as of September 30, 2019.
 Any sale of a substantial number of shares of our Common Stock could cause a drop in the trading price of our Common Stock on the Nasdaq Stock Market.